Bilateral thalamic infarcts

 Venous drainage of the thalamus is via the thalamo-striate veins draining into the internal cerebral vein and perforating veins draining into basal veins.
 Both eventually drain into the great cerebral vein prior to drainage into the venous sinuses 7.

-It was unclear whether an artery of Percheron was present in this individual as they did not proceed to MRA to further characterise the cerebral vasculature.
+It was unclear whether an artery of Percheron was present in this individual as they did not proceed to MRA to further characterize the cerebral vasculature.

 - 1. Matheus MG, Castillo M. Imaging of acute bilateral paramedian thalamic and mesencephalic infarcts.
 AJNR Am J Neuroradiol.
 2004;24 (10): 2005-8.
 Pubmed citation